dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/cloud-configuring-dbt-cloud/authenticate-azure.md

 Connect your dbt Cloud profile to Azure DevOps using OAuth:

-1. From your profile page, click **Integrations** in the left pane.
+1. Click the gear icon at the top right and select **Profile settings**.
+2. Click **Integrations**.
-2. Click **Link your Azure DevOps Profile**.
+3. Click **Link** next to your Azure DevOps Profile**.
-3. Once you're redirected to Azure DevOps, sign into your account.
+4. Once you're redirected to Azure DevOps, sign into your account.
-4. When you see the permission request screen from Azure DevOps App, click **Accept**.
+5. When you see the permission request screen from Azure DevOps App, click **Accept**.

 <Lightbox src="/img/docs/dbt-cloud/connecting-azure-devops/profile link.gif" title="Linking your Azure DevOps Profile" /> <Lightbox src="/img/docs/dbt-cloud/connecting-azure-devops/OAuth Acceptance.png" title="Azure DevOps Authorization Screen"/>